-Eighteenth Century Clothing at Williamsburg is exactly that: an introduction to the clothing worn by men, women, and children in colonial Virginia.
+There are, however, two books that feature many of the pieces currently on display.
+Written by Linda Baumgarten, curator, textiles & costume, Colonial Willamsburg, both books are available in paperback, and include plenty of photographs.
+Eighteenth Century Clothing at Williamsburgis exactly that: an introduction to the clothing worn by men, women, and children in colonial Virginia.
 Costume Close-Up: Clothing Construction and Pattern, 1750-1790, goes into more detail, with photographs of fastenings, linings, and embroidery plus line drawings of patterns and construction techniques.
 These aren't new books, and they do both have b&w photos as well as color, but they're interesting and informative, and as costume books go, they're quite reasonably priced.

 Colonial Williamsburg also sponsored a second symposium last week, A Reconstructed Visitable Past.
 While I was only able to attend a couple of these sessions, I did learn of upcoming books by two of the speakers sure to make the hearts of you hard-core costume/historic dress folks (you know who you are!) beat faster.